matheusb432/unity-course/notes/unity-editor.md

 Holding `CTRL` while moving an object will snap it to the grid.

+Clicking with the RMB on `Scene` > `Overlay Menu` will enable customizing what panels are on the scene view.

 ### Shortcuts

 `F` - Focus camera on selected game object